What Changes Need To Be Made For Winter Care Of Orchids

 Winter Care of Orchids

-On other pages we have discussed the basic care of orchids.
+On other pages we have discussed the basic care of orchids

 Now we turn to how to care for them during the winter.
 Where you and your orchids are located will effect how you need to prepare for the winter care of your orchids.
 Most Southern areas do not need to take special precautions for winter care of orchids except when a frost alert is in place.
 For the enthusiast, hobbyist or orchid lovers who grow their orchid plants outside during the warmer months this article is for you.